Last Modified:21 May 2026

 Delay causeHow to avoid it

-Missing or unclear identity documentsUpload two clear identity documents upfront; ensure photos/scans are legible
+Missing or unclear identity documentsUpload two clear identity documents upfront.
+Make sure photos or scans are legible

-Super fund balance not yet confirmedContact your super fund for a current balance statement before applying; do not use an annual statement if more than 3 months old
+Super fund balance not yet confirmedContact your super fund for a current balance statement before applying.
+Don’t use an annual statement if more than 3 months old

-Investment property valuation outstandingHave a current market appraisal (a written agent appraisal suffices — not a formal valuation) ready at application
+Investment property valuation outstandingHave a current market appraisal ready at application (a written agent appraisal is usually sufficient, a formal valuation is not required)

 Overseas pension details missingContact the relevant overseas authority for confirmation of your entitlement or non-entitlement before applying

-Slow response to Centrelink requestsCheck myGov inbox daily during the processing period; respond to any requests within 1 to 2 days
+Slow response to Centrelink requestsCheck your myGov inbox daily during the processing period.
+Respond to any requests within 1 to 2 days

 Couple details incomplete for partnerPrepare all financial documents for both partners simultaneously before starting